Your cheap computer CPU (Central Processing Unit) is the 'brain' that controls the internal activities of your computer.

 ALU (Arithmetic Logic Unit) - This unit performs the computing functions involving integers (whole numbers).

-All information in a CPU is reduced to a numeric function; therefore, the ALU is constantly handling arithmetic and logic operations.
+All information in a processor is reduced to a numeric function; therefore, the ALU is constantly handling arithmetic and logic operations.

 The results of these operations are stored in the registers or in memory or sent to output devices.